rabbitmq/rabbitmq-oauth2-tutorial/README.md

 authorize RabbitMQ application as shown on the screenshot below.
 > ![authorize application](assets/authorize-app.png)

-We have previously configured UAA with 2 users:
+You have previously configured UAA with 2 users:
  - `rabbit_admin:rabbit_admin` with full administrator access, i.e. `administrator` user-tag
  - and `rabbitmq_management:rabbitmq_management` with just `management` user-tag

 Go to http://localhost:15672 and login using any of those two users.
 To try with a different user, just click on "logout" button and click again on `Click here to log in` and login with the other user.

-This is a token issued by UAA for the `rabbit_admin` user thru the redirect flow we just saw above.
+This is a token issued by UAA for the `rabbit_admin` user thru the redirect flow you just saw above.
 It was signed with the symmetric key.

 ![JWT token](assets/admin-token-signed-sym-key.png)

-To configure RabbitMQ Management UI with OAuth 2.0 we need the following configuration entries:
+To configure RabbitMQ Management UI with OAuth 2.0 you need the following configuration entries:
 ```
  ...
  {rabbitmq_management, [